citadel-tech/coinswap/docs/taker.md

 $ taker -r 127.0.0.1:38332 -a user:pass coinswap
 ```

 This will initiate a coinswap with the default parameters.
 This will take some time.
-You can check swap progress at the log file in data diectory.
-In an new terminal do `tail -f <datadir>/debug.log`.
+You can check swap progress at the log file in the data directory.
+In a new terminal do `tail -f <datadir>/debug.log`.

 ## Data, Config and Wallets